Basieumo/CUSTOMER-SHOPPING-BEHAVIOUR-ANALYSIS---PowerBI/README.md

 ## Overview

-The data analysis aims to explore customer purchasing behavior on Relish Retail Store which is an e-commerce platform that provides a diverse selection of items such as groceries, home decor, books, apparel, and electronics.

-Relish Stores operates exclusively online and ships orders to customers in 5 countries spanning various continents.
-Customers from 3 select their preferred delivery methods and 5 payment channels.
+The data analysis aims to explore customer purchasing behavior on Relish Retail Store which is an e-commerce platform that operates exclusively online and ships orders to customers in 5 countries.

-Furthermore, Relish Retail manages a customer loyalty program with categories like Regular, New, and Premium, enabling the rewarding of customers during seasonal sales like Easter, Mid-year, and End of year promotions

-The task is to identify trends, patterns, and insights.
-By conducting an in-depth analysis that will provide better understanding of the customers preference and then optimize the company’s marketing strategies, and improve overall business performance.

 ## Problem Statement